MWCSC/documentation/webdev/0-html-elements.md

 <html> -is the container for all other HTML elements except for the <!DOCTYPE> tag

-<head> -contains specific information about a web page which is known as metadata.
+<head> -contains specific information about a web page which is known as metadata

 <title> -declares the title of the html document